 The NPIs represent net profits overriding royalty interests in various properties owned by the operating partnership.
 The Royalty Properties consist of producing and nonproducing mineral, royalty, overriding royalty, net profits, and leasehold interests located in 574 counties and parishes in 25 states.
 Amounts set forth herein attributable to the NPIs reflect our 96.97% net share.
-Although new discoveries have occurred on certain of the Royalty Properties, based on engineering studies available to date, no events have occurred since December 31, 2010 that would have a material effect on our estimated proved developed reserves.
+The estimated quantities at the end of 2011 include for the first time 96.97% of the Minerals NPI reserves shown in "Item 2 -Properties - Net Profits Interest.
+Although new discoveries have occurred on certain of the Royalty Properties, based on engineering studies available to date, no events have occurred since December 31, 2011 that would have a material effect on our estimated proved developed reserves.